chapel-lang/chapel/doc/rst/mason-packages/start/whymason.rst

 ==============================

-So, you want to write some Chapel code and find yourself asking if it would make sense to use or if it would just end up adding needless overhead to your project in the long run.
+So, you want to write some Chapel code and find yourself asking if it would make sense to use mason or if it would just end up adding needless overhead to your project in the long run.
 Here's an answer for you: Yes!
 You should use mason!

 Using mason brings with it a number of valuable features that are not available